ppy/osu-wiki/news/2018/2018-01-23-beatmap-spotlights-december-2017.md

 [![](/wiki/shared/news/2018-01-23-beatmap-spotlights-december-2017/geurida.jpg)](https://osu.ppy.sh/beatmapsets/688183)

 A distinctive oriental track from known composer Memme and mapped by ::NeilPerry::{ user=841391 }, Geurida features fast sliders which are quite commonly seen in wub maps nowadays, though it also contains various unique patterns that make the map stand out from the rest.
-The mapset also includes guest difficulties from the likes of well-known mapper ::Sing::{ user=3795679 }, as well as new aspiring mappers ::LowComboFC::{ user=7322726 } and [Sulfur](https://osu.ppy.sh/users/5297447).
+The mapset also includes guest difficulties from the likes of well-known mapper ::Sing::{ user=3795679 }, as well as new aspiring mappers ::LowComboFC::{ user=7322726 } and ::Sulfur::{ user=5297447 }.

 [![](/wiki/shared/news/2018-01-23-beatmap-spotlights-december-2017/taylor.jpg)](https://osu.ppy.sh/beatmapsets/648127)